learn-co-curriculum/dsc-regression-assumptions-v2-5/README.md

 ### Independence of Errors

 > Independence of errors means we want to **avoid autocorrelation** of errors.
-Autocorrelation means that a variable is correlated with itself, so that later values can be predicted based on previous values plus a lag.
+Autocorrelation means that a variable is correlated with itself, so that later values can be predicted based on previous values.

+If a variable is autocorrelated then a _time series_ modeling approach is likely more appropriate than linear regression.

 ```python